Thinkwise/docs/docs/sf/overview.md

 > A project starts with an analysis of the requirements for the system to be developed.
 This takes place during the analysis phase.

-- Data modelling
+- Data modeling

 > When a new project version is started, a start is made with setting up the data model for this project version.
-The status of the project version is now set to *Data modelling*.
+The status of the project version is now set to *Data modeling*.

-- GUI modelling
+- GUI modeling

-> As soon as the data model is complete, this is *frozen* and a start can be made with modelling the GUI.
-The status now needs to be set to GUI modelling.
+> As soon as the data model is complete, this is *frozen* and a start can be made with modeling the GUI.
+The status now needs to be set to GUI modeling.
 The entire user interface, including tasks, reports, business intelligence and the process flows can now be set up.

 - Programming